 What type of ship do you sail on?
 What are the accommodations and amenities like?

 Every ship is designed to emphasize comfort and to connect guests to their destination.
-Cabins and suites are always outside-facing, with luxurious beds and linens, well-equipped bathrooms, and generous windows.
-Inviting common spaces are surrounded by windows, offering views while you’re reading in the library, working out in the fitness center, dining, or listening to an expert talk in the lounge.
+Cabins and suites are always outside-facing, with luxurious beds and linens, well-equipped bathrooms and generous windows.
+Inviting common spaces are surrounded by windows, offering views while you’re reading in the library, working out in the fitness center, dining or listening to an expert talk in the lounge.
 Some ships have observation decks stocked with books on flora and fauna, and the National Geographic Resolution and National Geographic Endurance even feature a glass igloo where guests can spend the night watching the aurora borealis in the Arctic or Antarctica.
 Dining is a highlight on every ship, with meals that use fresh, local ingredients and menus inspired by regional cuisine.

 How do you explore on an expedition cruise?
 What does a typical day look like?

 One of the beauties of an expedition cruise is the freedom to explore in the way that suits you.
 There are typically several opportunities for shore excursions or activities on the water every day, depending on your destination.
 You might start the day with a Zodiac outing or go kayaking or stand-up paddleboarding directly from the ship.
-After lunch on board, you could go ashore for an energetic hike or a guided tour of a historic site, or simply grab your binoculars and find a good spot on deck to watch for wildlife.
+After lunch on board, you could go ashore for an energetic hike or a guided tour of a historic site or simply grab your binoculars and find a good spot on deck to watch for wildlife.
 Every evening begins with a Recap over cocktails in the main lounge, when members of the expedition team highlight the day’s discoveries, sharing video footage and photographs and giving lively presentations about the natural and cultural history of the destination.
 Then it’s off to dinner—there are no strict seating protocols so feel free to mingle with other guests or dine with your own party.

 What type of adventure gear is provided?
 Do you need to bring your own gear?

 No need to pack your flippers!
-Each ship is equipped with a broad array of exploration tools—from fleets of kayaks and stand-up paddleboards to get guests out on the water to imaging technology such as underwater video cameras that allow us to record the sights and sounds of the ocean deep.
+Each ship is equipped with a broad array of exploration tools—from fleets of kayaks and stand-up paddleboards to get guests out on the water to imaging technology such as underwater video cameras that allow underwater specialists to record the sights and sounds of the ocean deep.
 On voyages to warm destinations such as the Galápagos or the Coral Triangle, the ships also carry wetsuits and snorkeling or diving gear.
 For photography enthusiasts, state-of-the-art OM System cameras and lenses are available for rental on several ships.

 Who are your guides on an expedition cruise?